hkpeaks/peaks-consolidation/README.md

 ### Before you build runtime for the above source code written in Golang, please read the file main.go and view this demo video https://youtu.be/wL1fbY3JZ1Y.

 https://github.com/hkpeaks/peaks-consolidation/blob/main/FunctionList20230611.png is the current structure of the project.
 It is planned to update the source code and publish 2nd pre-release runtime in around July 2023.
+New functions will be added:-

+- Combine files and filter data from a folder which contains many files
+- Supports streaming for many files get from a folder
+- Split files by distinct value of particular column
+- Auto-detected to combine query "Filter" and "GroupBy"
+- Billion-row sorting
+- And more

+This version can prove that it is significantly faster than the fastest dataframe software #DuckDB 0.8.0 in some measures, where DuckDB 0.8.0 has been significantly faster than Polars 0.18.0 in some measures particularly in large datasets and parquet file format.
+So now my focus of benchmarking has shifted to DuckDB.

 ## Ultra Speed for Query Billion Rows